cvai-roig-lab/Net2Brain/README.md

 To delve deeper into the toolbox, check out our [ReadTheDocs](https://net2brain.readthedocs.io/en/latest/index.html) or our [tutorial notebooks](notebooks), or our latest [paper release](https://www.frontiersin.org/journals/neuroinformatics/articles/10.3389/fninf.2025.1515873/full).

+# Updates 08/23

+1. Added pooling support for variable-length features for **RDMs and Encoding** and introduced new `pooling` parameter
+2. Updated Notebooks accordingly

 # Updates 06/25
 1. Added option to return all timepoints in RSA for MEG and EEG